Exactly Tips And Ways How To Prevent Obesity In Childhood

 2. Promote Body Acceptance and Self-Love

-• Encourage children to embrace and appreciate their bodies at any size or shape.
+• Encourage children to embrace and appreciate their bodies of any size or shape.

 • Teach them to value their unique qualities and abilities beyond their physical appearance.